"When Things Go Wrong, Don’t Go With Them" - Elvis

 We decided to find a beach destination not too far from Bangkok so we settled on Hua Hin, at one time the favored retreat for the Royal Family.
 Our goal was to be sure we experienced at least a few days near the water before leaving Thailand - We’d have to save a Phuket or island visit for another time.
 We found a great Airbnb with a tranquil pool not too far from the beach.

-And, once we realized we could sneak across a back road into the luxurious Wara Bura Resort and, for the price of a drink or two, got much easier access the beach than we had at our condo and some comfy lounge chairs.
+And, once we realized we could sneak across a back road into the luxurious Wara Bura Resort and, for the price of a drink or two, got much easier access the beach than we had at our condo and some comfy lounge chairs, too.
 We were all set.

 The town of Hua Hin itself wasn’t very interesting, but it is known for two really great weekend night-markets where you can graze on interesting food and enjoy live entertainment for a few dollars.
-And they were just a short walk away from our place.
+And both markets were just a short walk away from our place.

 It was here that things started to go wrong.
 First, Michael decided to jump on a “taxi bike” to make a trip to the bus station to buy our tickets back to Bangkok.
 Nothing really wrong with that move until he got a nasty burn near his achilles from the tailpipe as he was getting off.
 Not only was it painful for the next few weeks, it also took those $8 foot massages he was loving off the table.